Snoozeds/DankRPG-aoi/README.md

+#### DankRPG has now been written in Discord.JS, visible [here](https://github.com/Snoozeds/DankRPG).
+There is no guarantee this repository will still work, as it will no longer be updated.
+It is kept public for historical purposes.

-## Forewarning: Always download the latest version from "Releases". <br> The main branch will be unstable. <br> <br> A re-write of DankRPG in Discord.js is also underway.
+## Forewarning: Always download the latest version from "Releases". <br> The main branch will be unstable.

 # The Guide
 Please note that this project mainly for people who want to see the code of DankRPG, and learn from it.
 I have provided this guide for the people that wish to self host DankRPG, but you will most likely encounter errors.
 You will have to edit some of the code yourself.